mikeygough/discogskiii-django/README.md

 This was kind of a pain to setup 😅 But I've been wanting to try [Tailwind CSS](https://tailwindcss.com/) for a while now!
 I followed along with [this tutorial](https://www.youtube.com/watch?v=lsQVukhwpqQ) and got everything up and running!

-Run the NPM Dev Server:
+Run the NPM Dev Server (to auto-load css)

 ```npm run dev```